Best Pumpkin Patches for LA, Ventura, & Orange County Pumpkin Picking

 Weekdays 3pm-6pm; Weekends 9am-6pm

 One of our family's favorite patches has long been the unpretentious and inviting patch at the front of Temescal Gateway Park in the Palisades.
 Simon Meadow, as the grove is called, is a corner of the park controlled by the Palisades YMCA, and the pumpkin patch there is large, tree-filled, and fenced in – in short, perfect for a playdate.
 No one counts how long or how often your kids visit the bounce house or walk through the hay maze, and the location makes for great photo ops - as does the late afternoon sun filtering through the trees.
-On October 7 and October 21 there will be a glass pumpkin sale from 10am - 4:30pm, as well as a pumpkin carving booth (at no extra charge except for the purchase of the pumpkin to carve).
 Admission and parking are free, and pumpkin purchases support the YMCA.

 Shawn's Pumpkin Patch